mark-i-m/os1/README.md

 Implementation of a simple OS in Rust

-There is a comprehensive website [here](https://mark-i-m.github.com/os1) that includes a .img file for those who want to just boot the OS, an explanation of the implementation, and Rustdocs of the code.
+For more information about the implementation, Rustdocs, a screenshot, and a bootable .img file, visit the website [here](https://mark-i-m.github.com/os1).

 For those that want to build from source, instructions are below.